KimathiNewton/bot_test/README.md

 ## LLM as a Judge
 LLM as a Judge is using LLMs to evaluate the responses of the bots, in comparison to the expected output.
 The responses are sent to an LLM with an evaluation prompt, and then ask the LLM to compare the response to the expected response, and score the response in three classes, Accurate, Partically Accurate, and Inaccurate.
 Responses were classified into three categories—ACCURATE, PARTIALLY ACCURATE, and INACCURATE—based on how closely the bot responses aligned with the target responses, and also an explantion on why the response belongs to that particular category.

-## Cosine Similarity
-We calculated the average cosine similarity for each accuracy category to quantify the semantic similarity between the bot responses and target responses.
-The evaluation is based on cosine similarity between the bot's responses and the expected response.
-Cosine similarity is used in this context to measure the semantic similarity between the the bot responses and the expected response.

 ### How it works:
 * Text Conversion: Both the bot's responses and the expected responses are converted into numerical representations (vectors).The sentence_transformers library is used to convert text into numerical embeddings.